What exactly leads to Crack Addiction?

 - Shakes, tremors, incoherent speech, impaired coordination

-Behavioral symptoms of crack cocaine addiction may include:
+Behavioral symptoms of crack cocaine addiction:

 - Increased absence from work or school, other responsibilities